-What Hanji’s reaction to Pastor Nick callously withholding information about the colossal-class titans in the walls evinces, I believe, is a great deal of empathy and a sense of justice.
-The reason they become angry to the point of threatening to kill him is that the deception and blatant disregard for them and their squad, after the crisis has been averted, inflames the memory of their comrades who have died fighting the titans while the nobles and royal government do nothing to support the Scouting Legion.
+What Hanji’s reaction to Pastor Nick callously withholding information about the colossal-class titans lining the walls evinces, I believe, is a great deal of empathy and sense of justice.
+The reason they become angry to the point of threatening to kill him is that his deception and blatant disregard for them and their squad, after the crisis has been averted, inflames the memory of their comrades who have died fighting the titans while the nobles and royal government do nothing to support the Scouting Legion.
 They snub them even now, when the alarming truth of the walls has quite literally come to light.

-It’s these fundamental qualities to Hanji and Eren’s nature that allow them to relate to him in the way she does.
+It’s these fundamental qualities of Hanji and Eren’s nature that allow them to relate to him in the way she does.
 During his time with the Special Operations Squad at the old Recon Corps castle HQ, it’s Hanji who relates to and engages him in the way his first few mentors did.
 Though Eren was not very receptive to their outlook and research on the titans at first…

 …Hanji calmly but passionately explains their motivations and intentions to him…

 …which is actually very similar to an argument Eren made on the night of the 104th trainee squad’s disbanding about what’s changed in the five years following the fall of Wall Maria: